 The Wizarding World of Harry Potter first opened at Universal Studios’ Islands of Adventures theme park in 2010.
 This area includes Hogsmeade, which I will go into more detail below.
 At the nearby Universal Studios park, Diagon Alley exists.

 You will need a park to park pass in order to enjoy both areas.
 More on that in tickets below.

-While the themed areas are attractions themselves, the theming is the best anywhere, the rides are also top of the line.
+While the themed areas are attractions themselves, and the theming is the best anywhere, the rides are also top of the line.
 At Hogsmeade, you’ll find Harry Potter and the Forbidden Journey, which takes place inside of Hogwarts castle.
 Even the queue line is part of the attraction as you see many places inside the castle.
 Flight of the Hippogriff is also located at Hogsmeade.

 At Diagon Alley is Harry Potter and the Escape from Gringotts.
 This is a 3D roller coaster thrill ride.
 Child swap is available if you’re children don’t want to ride.
 And while it is fast paced, my son who doesn’t like roller coasters will do this one, likely because it’s indoors.